tamarakorr/stepup-demo/README.md

 * Some lazy `'style='` HTML tags remain in static_pages/home.html.erb
 * There may be some "TODO"s in the code
 * Some code which might be useful later is commented

+###Vishnu - Completed
+* 'I have read these Terms and Conditions...' checkbox must be checked to register
+* Browse volunteers and browse vacancies:
+  Filter -> 'Apply' buttons work
+  Vacancies can now be sorted by NGO
+* Hovering on a map label now shows more info (& larger font)
+* 'Post Vacancy' bug is fixed

+###Tammy - Completed
+* Added missing placeholders
+* Updated text for Make Proposal/Submit Proposal buttons
+* Submit Proposal screen - fixed 'Message' textarea font
+* User registration - fixed small Terms and Conditions checkbox
+* Added text autofocus for Volunteer and NGO profile creation
+* Ensured 'sign in' (two words) used consistently
+* Fix use of pluralize() - when filters result in one record - '1 volunteers' or '1 vacancies' text
+* Google Maps tooltips - Added support for both mouseover/mouseout and click events
+  Note: see minor bug above under 'Not Needed for Demo'

 ## Messaging System
 ###Notes